phresher/OpenFOAM_Tutorials_Plus/programmingTutorials/README.md

 The original edition is created by Artur K Lidtke.
 The current branch was forked from [BasicOpenFOAMProgrammingTutorials](https://github.com/UnnamedMoose/BasicOpenFOAMProgrammingTutorials) and integrated with [OpenFOAM Tutorials Plus](https://github.com/phresher/OpenFOAM_Tutorials_Plus).

+To get started, read and run the Allrun script in each folder.

 The tutorials have been most recently tested on the official OpenFOAM 5.0 version.

 ### Tutorial 0 - helloWorld